-The increasing cost of higher education is leaving many parents scrambling to begin savings accounts for their children.
+The significant cost of higher education is leaving many parents scrambling to begin savings accounts for their children.
 After welcoming your baby into the world, take the time to consider the best way to start saving for his or her future.

 Invest in a 529 college plan

-Also, if your child does not want to attend college in the future, the owner of the account can change who the beneficiary is to ensure the funds are used for educational purposes.
+If your child does not want to attend college in the future, the owner of the account can change who the beneficiary is to ensure the funds are used for educational purposes.

 Consider prepaying tuition